kamranahmedse/developer-roadmap/content/roadmaps/110-java/content/100-java-fundamentals/104-datastructures.md

 # Datastructures

 As the name indicates itself, a **Data Structure** is a way of organizing the data in the **memory** so that it can be used efficiently.

-Some common data structures are array, linked list, stack, hashtable, queue, tree, heap, and graph.
+Here is the list of some of the common types of data structures in Java:

+- Array
+- Linked List
+- Stack
+- Queue
+- Binary Tree
+- Binary Search Tree
+- Heap
+- Hashing
+- Graph

 <ResourceGroupTitle>Free Content</ResourceGroupTitle>
 <BadgeLink colorScheme='yellow' badgeText='Read' href='https://www.geeksforgeeks.org/data-structures'>What are Data Structures?</BadgeLink>